Ulysses S. Grant III: Post military career

 After his retirement from the army, Grant again served on the National Capital Park and Planning Commission.
 He was vice president of George Washington University from 1946 to 1951.
 In addition, he also served as president of the American Planning and Civic Association from 1947 to 1949.
 He was also on the National Council of Historic Sites and a trustee of the National Trust for Historic Preservation.

 Grant's testimony as a Corps of Engineers veteran before Congress in opposition to the Echo Park Dam in Dinosaur National Monument was a key element in the cancellation of the project, and in protection of national park lands against water development projects.

 From 1952 to 1968, Grant served as president of the board of trustees of the Columbia Historical Society (now the Historical Society of Washington, D.C.).
 From 1957 to 1961, he was chairman of the Civil War Centennial Commission.
 He resigned from the Centennial Commission due to the illness of his wife and because of controversies that developed in planning commemorative events for the centennial of the American Civil War.

+In 1967 Grant was awarded the Gold Good Citizenship Medal from the Sons of the American Revolution.

 Memberships

 Grant belonged to the Military Order of the Loyal Legion of the United States (MOLLUS), the Sons of Union Veterans of the Civil War (SUVCW) and the Aztec Club of 1847.
 He served as the Aztec Club's president for three non-consecutive terms from 1951 to 1952, 1953 to 1954 and 1955 to 1956.
 He served as commander-in-chief of MOLLUS from 1957 to 1961.
 He also served as commander-in-chief of the SUVCW from 1953 to 1955 and as national counselor of the SUVCW from 1961 until his death in 1968.
 He is the only person to have served as the national president of all three organizations.

 In 1912 he was elected to membership in the Empire State Society of the Sons of the American Revolution and was assigned SAR national membership number 24,174.
 He was also an hereditary member of the Military Order of the Carabao in succession to his father who died in 1912.
-He was also a member of the Order of the Founders and Patriots of America and served as the Order's Governor General.
+He was also a member of the Order of the Founders and Patriots of America and served as the Order's twenty-first Governor General from 1933 to 1935 and again as its thirty-second Governor General from 1954 to 1957.

 In addition to the above organizations, Grant was also eligible for membership in the United Spanish War Veterans, Military Order of Foreign Wars, Military Order of the World Wars, Veterans of Foreign Wars and the American Legion.